magcho/books_arika/frontend/README.md

 Test coverage reports are generated in `coverage/` directory.

+**Note**: Coverage generation is only available in local development environment.
+In CI/CD (GitHub Actions), coverage is disabled due to compatibility issues with `webidl-conversions`/`whatwg-url` packages in the CI environment.
+Tests run without coverage in CI/CD to ensure compatibility.

 ### Test Structure

 - `tests/unit/` - Unit tests for components and services